 - Ruler, tape, Cricut weeding tools

-Step Three: Once the stencil was applied I was ready to paint!
+Once the stencil was applied I was ready to paint!
 I used a sponge pouncer to apply the paint.
 This worked better than a paintbrush because it applied the paint in a vertical motion which meant less paint seeped under the stencil.
 I purposefully applied the paint unevenly to give the sign a more worn look.
 To do this, just use more paint in places and less paint in others.
-When the paint is dried, remove the Transfer Tape and the sign is finished!
+When the paint is dried, remove the Transfer Tape!

 This post includes affiliate links under the “Shop the supplies I used”.
 This means if you click on the link and purchase the item, I will receive an affiliate commission, at no extra cost to you!
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.